Bjelkemander: Electoral system under Bjelke-Petersen

 When the Country (later National) Party first won power in 1957, under Bjelke-Petersen's predecessor, Frank Nicklin, it inherited a system of malapportionment from the previous Labor Party government.
 After becoming premier, Nicklin reworked that set-up to benefit the Country and Liberal parties instead.
 The Labor-leaning provincial cities were split off from their hinterlands, in which new Country Party seats were created.
 At the same time, more Liberal seats were created in the Brisbane area.
-While fairer than Labor's arrangement, it was still slanted toward the Coalition.
+This slanted the system toward the Coalition.

 Bjelke-Petersen tweaked that system even further after becoming premier, benefiting his own Country Party at the expense of both the Labor and Liberal parties.
 That meant that in Queensland, unlike at the federal level and in the other states, the Country/National Party was the senior partner in the non-Labor coalition, with the Liberals as junior partner.
 In fact, Bjelke-Petersen's system discriminated against the Liberals as much, if not more, than the Labor Party.
 As a party drawing its votes mainly from the Brisbane area, the Liberals were regarded by Bjelke-Petersen as "small-l-liberal" and averse to rural interests.
 When he became premier in 1968, the Liberals held only slightly fewer seats than the Country Party, providing further incentive for the Country Party to increase its parliamentary numbers at the expense of the Liberals.